-- 13. According to the Constitution of Finland (1919) the national languages of the Republic are Finnish and Swedish.
+13. According to the Constitution of Finland (1919) the national languages of the Republic are Finnish and Swedish.
 However, Swedish is spoken only by a minority of 5.8 per cent of the population.
 Bilingualism and the special position of Swedish are based on the fact that Finland, until 1809, was an integral part of the Kingdom of Sweden.
-For the most part the Swedish-speaking population is concentrated along the southern and western coasts. - 14.
-The rights of Finnish citizens to use their mother tongue, whether Finnish or Swedish, before courts and administrative authorities are guaranteed by the Constitution and the special Language Act (1922).
+For the most part the Swedish-speaking population is concentrated along the southern and western coasts.

+- 14. The rights of Finnish citizens to use their mother tongue, whether Finnish or Swedish, before courts and administrative authorities are guaranteed by the Constitution and the special Language Act (1922).
 These rights of the Finnish-speaking and the Swedish-speaking populations must be put into effect in accordance with the principle of equality.
-The cultural and economic needs of both of these language groups shall be met by the State in accordance with the same principle.

-- 15. Laws and decrees, government bills to Parliament, as well as the official communications of Parliament to the Government, shall be drawn up in Finnish and Swedish. - 16.
+The cultural and economic needs of both of these language groups shall be met by the State in accordance with the same principle. - 15.
+Laws and decrees, government bills to Parliament, as well as the official communications of Parliament to the Government, shall be drawn up in Finnish and Swedish. - 16.
 According to the Language Act, a municipality is unilingual if the minority which speaks the other national language does not attain 8 per cent (or 3,000 persons).
 If the minority exceeds that, the municipality is bilingual.
 A bilingual municipality shall, however, not be declared unilingual before the minority has dropped below 6 per cent. - 17.
 In accordance with the Constitution, Government maintains educational establishments of many kinds, from primary and secondary schools to various forms of professional and adult education, in both of the national languages.
 Some universities are to some degree bilingual.
 One of them, Åbo Akademi (in Turku), has Swedish as its language of instruction. - 18.
-The Swedish newspapers, as well as radio and television programmes, have a long tradition in Finland. - 19.
+The Swedish newspapers, as well as radio and television programmes, have a long tradition in Finland - 19.
 The autonomy legislation of the Province of Åland, the Åland islands, contains some provisions which guarantee the dominance of Swedish in Åland.
 There are about 23,000 Swedish-speaking people in Åland representing 95 per cent of the population of the Province. - 20.
 The Sami language is spoken by the Samis or the Lapps, considered as an indigenous people in Finland.
 There are approximately 6,400 Samis in the country and this represents 0.1 per cent of the total population.
+This is the number of Samis according to the estimate made by the Sami Parliament.
+The Statistical Yearbook of Finland gives the figure 1,738 for the Samis at end-year 1993.
+The counting methods of the two differ.
 Most of the Samis live in Lapland in the north of Finland. - 21.
 There are three different Sami dialects in Finland.
 Most of the Samis speak Northern Sami.
-The other two dialects spoken in Finland are Inari Sami and Skolt Sami. - 22.
-For preserving Sami culture and safeguarding their linguistic rights, the Sami Delegation (Sami Parliament) has drawn up a bill (1987) for the utilization of the Sami language before authorities.
+The other two dialects spoken in Finland are Inari Sami and Skolt Sami.

+22. For preserving Sami culture and safeguarding their linguistic rights, the Sami Delegation (Sami Parliament) has drawn up a bill (1987) for the utilization of the Sami language before authorities.
 In 1990 the bill was passed by Parliament and the Act came into force at the beginning of 1992.